pantheon-systems/documentation/source/docs/articles/sites/load-testing-with-blazemeter.md

 ![The BlazeMeter settings window](/source/docs/assets/images/blazemeter-review-results.png)

-The report is a nice high level overview of site performance, but you’ll want more details for the full picture.
+The report is a nice high-level overview of site performance, but you’ll want more details for the full picture.
 New Relic (which you can enable through the Pantheon Site Dashboard) will provide more information on slow transactions and appserver response times for both web and non-web transactions.

 You can also view the load report directly to evaluate the number of users and the concurrent response time, shown here:

 ![The BlazeMeter load report](/source/docs/assets/images/blazemeter-load-report.png)

 Depending on the application you’re running, you can also access error and slow logs.
 Drupal can log these to the database with [DBlog](https://api.drupal.org/api/drupal/modules!dblog!dblog.module/7) (though be sure to prune these regularly as they can bloat the database and slow your site down).
-Wordpress has plugins like Debug Bar, SQL Monitor, P3, and Debug Queries.
+Wordpress has plugins like [Debug Bar](https://wordpress.org/plugins/debug-bar/), [SQL Monitor](https://wordpress.org/plugins/sqlmon/), [P3](https://wordpress.org/plugins/p3-profiler/), and [Debug Queries](https://wordpress.org/plugins/debug-queries/).

 ##Resolve Errors and Performance Hits